NJDFan/register-maps/registermaps/resource/html/README.rst

 Basic HTML Output
 =================

-HTML is used to generate documentiation.
-The primary output is html.basic, which generates HTML files for Components and MemoryMaps.
+HTML is used to generate documentation which can be opened in any browser.

 In the selected output directory, the following files will be created: